- What Is A Pay for Delete Letter?

 Excellent negotiation is the key to a pay for delete letter and can improve your chances of it being completed.

-If this article has helped you decide that a pay for delete letter isn’t right for your current credit situation, here are a few other ways to have a negative item removed from your credit report.
+There are other ways to have a negative item removed from your credit report.

 Dispute the Account